“Art is a place for children to learn to trust their ideas. Themselves. And to explore what is possible.” Maryann F. Kohl

 The EA Story

-The following year, the Winchester camp grew in numbers and I added a second camp for my own students in Anderson County, TN.
-Finally in 2014, I officially created the Exceptional Artist, LLC.
-Each year our Exceptional Artist Camps have grown, building a strong community of young artists.
+The following year, the Winchester camp continued to grow, and I expanded the program by adding a second camp for my own students in Anderson County, Tennessee.
+In 2014, I officially founded Exceptional Artist, LLC.
+Since then, Exceptional Artist Camps have continued to grow each year, fostering creativity, confidence, and a strong sense of community among young artists.

 Creative Opportunities